India accuses US, EU of Russia trade double standards: Who is right?

 Some Indian experts believe that the threats and tariffs from Trump are bargaining measures aimed at securing a trade deal with India that is favourable to the US.

-The two countries have been locked in negotiations over a trade agreement to minimise Trump’s tariffs but have yet to agree on a pact, even though India has cut tariffs on several US imports.
+The two countries have been locked in negotiations over a trade agreement to minimise Trump’s tariffs, but have yet to agree on a pact, even though India has cut tariffs on several US imports.

 A key sticking point is agriculture, where India has long imposed high tariffs to protect its farm sector, which represents about half of the country’s population.

-“The way the Trump administration has been demanding that India open its market to US agri-business – that’s a no-go for India,” Dhar said.
+“The way the Trump administration has been demanding that India open its market to US agribusiness – that’s a no-go for India,” Dhar said.
 “Our small farmers will face a serious adverse situation; so it’s economically and politically completely unacceptable to India.”

 Ghosh echoed those sentiments.